 DMT can, however, be chemically extracted and the resulting crystal vapourised, producing short, but extremely intense effects.
 Some users have reported life-changing, religious experiences, while others have reported being overwhelmed and experiencing difficult re-integration periods (adjusting back to reality).

 Traditional methods of ingestion in the amazon are snuffs and the ayahuasca brew.
-Those clever chaps in the jungle worked out that combining the DMT containing plant with the Ayahuasca vine (an MAOI) would allow oral consumption resulting in a longer, but milder experience (lasting around 4 hours).
+Those clever chaps and chapesses in the jungle worked out that combining the DMT containing plant with the Ayahuasca vine (an MAOI) would allow oral consumption resulting in a longer, but milder experience (lasting on average around 4 hours).

 DMT was used recreational along with LSD in the 1960 US counter-culture movement and featured in the famous Tom Wolf book about Ken Kesey, The Kool Aid Acid Test.
 It was made illegal in the US in 1971.
 Plants containing DMT remain legal, although the legal status of Ayahuasca remains hazy in many countries.